nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform/quick-search.md

     {{/accordian}}

-You can use the&nbsp;[operators](#operators)&nbsp;- and OR in the suggestion search.
+You can use the [operators]({{page version='60' space='userdoc' page='searching-the-nuxeo-platform'}}#operators)- and OR in the suggestion search.

 #### Search on Dates

 On the same principle, you can type a date in the quick search field.
-The system searches for documents that hold the numbers in their title.&nbsp;
+The system searches for documents that hold the numbers in their title.

 It also suggests several faceted searches: